Nexis-Network/homepage/content/docs/guides/branching-neon-api.md

   -H 'Authorization: Bearer $NEON_API_KEY' | jq
 ```

-- The `project_id` for a Exzo Network project is found on the **Settings** page in the Exzo Network Console, or you can find it by listing the projects for your Exzo Network account using the Exzo Network API.
+- The `project_id` for a Nexis Network project is found on the **Settings** page in the Nexis Network Console, or you can find it by listing the projects for your Nexis Network account using the Nexis Network API.
 - The `branch_id` can be found by listing the branches for your project.
 The `<branch_id>` is the `id` of a branch.
 A branch `id` has a `br-` prefix.
 See [List branches](#list-branches-with-the-api).

 The response shows information about the branch being deleted and the `suspend_compute` and `delete_timeline` operations that were initiated.